hamzaharrayhan/ylabstutorial/README.md

 # ylabstutorial

-In the Second session of Ylabs Developer Bootcamp, I was told to make a Flutter app consisting at minimum of 4 widgets.
+In the Second session of Ylabs Developer Bootcamp, I got task to make a Flutter app consisting at minimum of 4 widgets.
 I made a realtime Weather App for my city, Bogor.
 This is my very first ever mobile application I made using Flutter.

 The Widgets I use are listed below: